shoninel/Cardiovascular-Disease-Data-Analysis-Python-Power-Bi/README.md

-# Cardiovascular-Disease-Data-Analysis-Python-Power-Bi
+# Cardiovascular Disease-Data-Analysis(Python,Power Bi)

-Prepared an informative report and dashboard about the data explaining distribution of the disease and the related factors.
+## Problem Statement:
+Cardiovascular diseases are the leading cause of death globally.
+To identify the causes and to develop a system to predict heart attack in an effective manner is necessary.
+Analyse and create a dashboard to demonstrate the relationship between factors and CVD